JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday Febuary 22nd/Actvities/PBJ_Time.md

-# Peanut Butter Jelly time
+# Peanut Butter Jelly Time

 Today we're going to make some peanut butter and jelly sandwiches using functions.